andycranston/wotftp/README.md

 ## Command line argument `--verbose`

-By default the `wotftp` server has a verbose level on 1.
+By default the `wotftp` server has a verbose level of 1.
 Valid values for the `--verbose` command line argument are 0, 1 and 2.
 0 means only display serious error messages.
 1 means display a moderate amount of information.
 2 means show alot of information.